jdcloudcom/en/API/Domain-Name-Service/Resolution-Record/getViewTree.md

 ## Description
-Query all basic cloud resolution lines
+Query all basic cloud resolution lines.<br>
+Please call this interface to get ID of resolution ISP lines before using parameters of resolution ISP lines.

 ## Request method
 GET